camillecelaries/camillecelaries.github.io/_pages/teaching.md

 Private tutoring
 ======

-During all my scolarity : private tutoring for children from 1st grade to 12th grade, helping them on a lot of school subjects (mathematics, biology, chemistry, physics, literature, english, spanish, geography, history ...)
+During all my scolarity : private tutoring for children from 1st grade to 12th grade, helping them on a lot of school subjects and projects (mathematics, biology, chemistry, physics, literature, english, spanish, geography, history ...)